mafulong/godal/README.md

 ===

 godal provides the ability to generate specific golang code.
-The godal is to enable developers to write fast code in an expressive way.
+The goal is to enable developers to write fast code in an expressive way.

 Functions:
 1. Generate orm model corresponding to golang by specifying sql ddl file, which can be used by gorm.